bigskysoftware/_hyperscript/www/docs.md

 <output>--</output>
 {% endexample %}

-This is exactly equivalent to the previous example, but reads more nicely and hyperscript is all about readability.
+This is exactly equivalent to the previous example, but reads better.
+Hyperscript is all about readability!

-(In this case, we'd probably stick with `it` :)
+In this case, we'd probably stick with `it` :)

 ##### <a name='zoo'></a>[The Hyperscript Zoo](#zoo)

-Hyperscript has symbols that are automatically available, depending on the context, that make scripting more convenient:
+In addition to `result` and `it`, hyperscript has a number of other symbols that are automatically available, depending on the context, that make your scripting life more convenient.

+Here is a table of available symbols:

 | name     | description                                                        |
 | -------- | ------------------------------------------------------------------ |